sakho3600/mobile-ticket/README.md

 ```
 We recommend Visual Studio Code (https://code.visualstudio.com/) as the IDE since it fits well with angular-cli tools.
 The original project is developed on visual code IDE.

+NOTE: Earlier globally installed angular cli tools were necessary to run the project but it is no longer necessary.

 ## Setting up api gateway
 Mobile ticket application uses Qmatic API gateway service as a proxy to talk to Orchestra.
 You have to download and install Qmatic API gate way service from [here](#https://m01-qmaticworld.portal.qmatic.com/en/products/software/orchestra/api-gateway/software/#tabs)
+Create a mobile user and generate a token by referring [API gateway manual](#https://m01-qmaticworld.portal.qmatic.com/en/products/software/orchestra/api-gateway/documents-media/#tabs).
+Copy the generated token to 'api_tokens' section in [service root folder]/conf/application.yml file.

-It is required to change the auth token specified in the [project-root]/src/libs/js/mobileticket-{version}.js with the one you have generated as shown in the code snippet below.
+It is required to change the API accesss token specified in the [project-root]/src/libs/js/mobileticket-{version}.js with the one you have generated as shown in the code snippet below.
 This is necessary only for the development,
 but in the production environment the auth token is read from the config file.
 So please refer to [Configuring the Proxy for Production Environment](#configuring-the-proxy-for-production-environment) to get more information
 on setting up auth-token for the production environment.